Centime is solid AP software. It's still software.

 Who should use what

 Centime gives you a dashboard.
-We give you a team that knows cannabis, knows Metrc, knows your vendors, and handles the work so you can focus on running your stores.
+ShelfSpace gives you a dashboard plus a system that knows cannabis, knows Metrc, knows your vendors, and does the heavy lifting so you can focus on running your stores.

-We'll run a free evaluation — show you the credits Centime can't find, the Metrc discrepancies it can't check, and exactly how much a managed service would save you.
+We'll run a free evaluation — show you the credits Centime can't find, the Metrc discrepancies it can't check, and exactly how much a cannabis-specific AP system would save you.